Washington State University: Song

 "The Fight Song" is the school's fight song.
 It was composed in 1919 by students Phyllis Sayles and lyrics were written by Zella Melcher, as a class project.

 The lyrics are found on the Washington State University visitor website.

-Additionally, Washington State has embraced Andy Grammer's “Back Home” in recent years, featured prominently during sporting events and appearing on merchandise sold by the university.
+Additionally, Washington State has embraced Andy Grammer's "Back Home" in recent years, featured prominently during sporting events and appearing on merchandise sold by the university.

 Athletics

 Washington State University is a member of the Pac-12 Conference.
+During the Pac-12's de facto hiatus from 2024 to 2026, most WSU sports compete in the West Coast Conference.
+Baseball and women's swimming & diving compete in the Mountain West Conference.
+Men's and women's indoor track & field, which the Pac-12 did not sponsor before its 2024 collapse, compete in the Mountain Pacific Sports Federation.
 The school's mascot is "Butch T. Cougar" and the school's colors are crimson and gray.
 Varsity athletics include men's baseball, basketball, cross country, football, golf, and track and field, as well as women's basketball, cross country, golf, rowing, soccer, swimming, volleyball, tennis, and track and field.
 In the past WSU had varsity programs of boxing, wrestling, gymnastics, and men's swimming.
 In 1917, WSU won its first national championship in men's basketball.
 In 1937, Roy Petragallo and Ed McKinnon won the NCAA boxing championship, another national championship.
 The Cougars third and most recent national championship was earned in 1977 in indoor track and field.

 University Recreation also supports 26 club sports, including bowling, men's crew, cricket, cycling, equestrian show team, men's and women's flag football, fencing, polo, men's and women's ice hockey, judo, men's lacrosse, logger sports, rodeo, men's rugby union, women's rugby, sailing, ski team, men's soccer, women's fast-pitch softball, taekwondo, triathlon, Ultimate, men's and women's volleyball, water polo and wrestling.

 Washington State's biggest rival is the University of Washington Huskies.
 Strong rivalries also exist between WSU and the other Pac-12 teams of the Pacific Northwest: the University of Oregon Ducks and Oregon State University Beavers.
 WSU's closest geographic rival is the University of Idaho Vandals, a fellow land-grant school only 7 mi east of Pullman across the state line in Moscow.
 Conference rivals until 1959, their rivalry football game, the "Battle of the Palouse", was played on an annual basis from 1901 until 1978 when the NCAA Division I split.
 After Idaho returned to Division I-A, a renewed series lasted a decade, from 1998 until 2007.
 The renewed series was dropped from the schedule due to the Cougars' continued dominance of the Vandals in the series, and each school's ability to generate more revenue by playing other opponents.
 Vandal head coach Robb Akey, a former WSU defensive coordinator, preferred the game as an occasional rather regular attraction.
 On hiatus for five seasons, it returned for one year in 2013.